 You may have seen my first post about reading food labels and if you haven’t you can check it out here.
-That post was about the basics of reading a food labels and seeing how suitable a food is for my post-op gastric bypass tummy and needs.
-This post is following on from that but I’m really zeroing in on protein in particular.
+That post was about the basics of reading a food labels and seeing how suitable a certain for my post-op gastric bypass tummy and needs.
+This post is following on from that but I’m really zeroing in on protein in food.

 A tin of tuna in spring water: This tin of tuna is only 85g and in that 85g of tuna is 17.5g of protein.
 That 85g tin of tuna is about half the volume my tummy can take so I would be able to get some salad or other healthy food in with it.

 A tin of baked beans: This tin is huge at 420g and I wouldn’t be able to eat the whole thing at once.
 The reason I picked this is because beans are not something I would not normally eat and if I did not in any great quantity.
 What grabbed my eye is that the tin claims, ‘naturally high in protein.’
 There’s two servings of beans in this tin and per serve there is 10.9g of protein in the beans.
 I would have to eat the whole tin which I know I couldn’t to get the protein I need from them.
 To put it in relativity terms its more that four times the net amount of tuna I would need to get to get almost as much protein.

 Hummus: To many people chickpeas equal protein and that’s very true but again, for me just not in the concentrations that I need it.
 Per 100g there is only 5g of protein in the hummus.
 I use hummus and add it to things like salads to make some foods a bit more palatable (moist) but would never rely on it to give me the hit of protein I need from the small quantity I can eat.